-- A curriculum vitae of applicant and host, including a list of recent publications (max.
-3 pages each).
+- CV of applicant and host, including a list of recent publications (max.
+3 pages each)

-- One letter of recommendation.
-If the letter of recommendation is not written by the international research partner (the host), the application should include a statement from the host approving the research plan.
+- Letter of recommendation – If the letter of recommendation is not written by the international research partner (the host), the application should include a statement from the host approving the research plan.

-- A statement about the current employment status/ position in the home institution signed and stamped by your employer.
-The statement should include the duration of your employment.
+- A statement about the current employment status/position in the home institution signed and stamped by employer.
+The statement should include the duration of employment.
 Use the template attached.

 - A budget estimation.
 Use the Tentative Budget Form. (for more information see ‘Financial Support’)

 - A photograph of the applicant for the IMU website

 - In case of a research visit longer than a month, applicants must attached proof of matching funds from the host institution to cover living expenses